-As of December 31, 2023, and 2022, the total amount of the dynamic provision calculated according to the guidelines of Rule No. 4-2013 of the SBP is \$136 million for both years, appropriated from retained earnings for purposes of compliance with local regulatory requirements.
+As of December 31, 2024, the total amount of the dynamic provision calculated according to the guidelines of Rule No. 4-2013 of the SBP is \$145 million (2023: \$136 million), appropriated from retained earnings for purposes of compliance with local regulatory requirements.
 This allocation is restricted for dividend distribution purposes.